rpark1995/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 1.)
-The first thing you are going to want to do is create a virtual machine by going to https://portal.azure.com/.
-Setup your virtual machine with Windows 10 Pro, version 22H2.
-Note, you will want to create a virtual machine with atleast 2 vcpus and 16 gbs of memory.
+Before setting up the ticketing system, you will create a virtual machine by going to https://portal.azure.com/.
+Select Windows 10 Pro, version 22H2 as the image.
+Also, make sure that the virtual machine contains at least 2 vCPUs and 16 GB of memory.

 2.)
-Once you have created your virtual machine you will want to conncet to it by using the public ip address the vm is setup with.
-You will connect using the remote desktop connection app.
+Once you have setup your virtual machine, you will connect to it by using the public IP address the vm is setup with.
+Open the Remote Desktop app and enter the public IP address from VM and username that you created and click Connect.
 </p>
 <br />